Thinkful Bootcamp Review: Career Outcomes, Job Placement, and Cost (2026)

 Even better, Thinkful’s flexible tracks mean you can start with zero coding knowledge.
 Many coding bootcamps for non tech backgrounds struggle to support beginners, but Thinkful integrates prep modules and one-on-one mentoring from day one.
 For instance, the first two weeks in their Software Engineering track focus purely on basic HTML, CSS, and Git workflows — no pressure, just foundational learning.

 And if you’re eyeing security roles, there’s been a surge of interest in cybersecurity bootcamps comparison 2026.
 Thinkful’s Cybersecurity course is competitive here — it covers CompTIA Security+ topics and hands-on labs simulating real network breaches.
-According to CompTIA’s 2025 report, cybersecurity roles have a projected growth rate of 28% through 2030, which makes this field a no-brainer for anyone considering stable, high-paying work.
+According to CompTIA’s 2025 report, cybersecurity roles have a projected growth rate of 28% through 2026, which makes this field a straightforward choice for anyone considering stable, high-paying work.

 Real example?
 One of Thinkful’s alumni, Jamie Alvarez, switched from a retail management job to a cybersecurity analyst role at PayPal — all within eight months.
 That kind of pivot is rare without structured support.